For the Plaintiff:

 For the Defendant:

-- In 2001, 53 plaintiffs sued ConocoPhillips and Rio Grande Resources, among other defendants, alleging that the defendants' Karnes County uranium mining and milling operations caused each plaintiff to develop cancer or other medical ailments.
+- On Behalf of 53 plaintiffs, Susman Godfrey sued ConocoPhillips and Rio Grande Resources, among other defendants, alleging that the defendants’ Karnes County uranium mining and milling operations caused each plaintiff to develop cancer or other medical ailments.
 The plaintiffs alleged damages in excess of $45 million.
 In February 2003, after nearly two years of litigation, Lee Godfrey was retained as lead trial counsel.
 Within a few short months, the defendants filed case dispositive Daubert and summary judgment motions.
-In 2004, the District Court of the Western District of Texas dismissed several plaintiffs' claims by granting some of the summary judgment motions.
-On March 30, 2005, the Court dismissed all remaining claims by granting the defendants' Daubert motion, striking plaintiffs' causation expert.
+In 2004, the District Court of the Western District of Texas dismissed several plaintiffs’ claims by granting some of the summary judgment motions.
+On March 30, 2005, the Court dismissed all remaining claims by granting the defendants’ Daubert motion, striking plaintiffs’ causation expert.
 Other Susman Godfrey attorneys representing ConocoPhillips and Rio Grande Resources along with Lee Godfrey were Vineet Bhatia and Brian Melton.

 - Susman Godfrey previously represented ASARCO Incorporated in defense of cases filed by about 3,000 plaintiffs alleging arsenic contamination in Commerce, Texas.

 - Susman Godfrey has defended Georgia-Pacific for 18 years against claims alleging injuries from exposure to formaldehyde fumes released by various wood products.
 Of the approximately 200 cases we have handled for Georgia-Pacific, two have proceeded to a jury verdict.
 In one case, the jury returned a verdict for our client and awarded no damages to the plaintiff.
 In the other case, the plaintiff was seeking $5 million and the jury returned a verdict of $12,500.